graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 <https://docs.graphcore.ai/projects/poplar-user-guide/>`_ for more background
 about replicated graphs.

-The Graphcore tutorials repository also has a :tutorials-repo:`tutorial on using replication in TensorFlow to train a simple model <feature_examples/tensorflow/replication>`.
+The Graphcore tutorials repository also has a :tutorials-repo-tf1:`tutorial on using replication in TensorFlow to train a simple model <feature_examples/tensorflow/replication>`.

 Selecting the number of replicas